 Welcome 3

 Accreditation Information 4

-Faculty & Staff Information 5
+Contact Information 5

+General Course Requirements 6

+Basic Information for Students

+PAWS 6

+Address, Telephone and E-mails Changes 6

+Children

+Payments

-Dropping/Withdrawing from a Course 6
+Dropping/Withdrawing from a Class

-Applying for an Incomplete
+Applying for an Incomplete 7

 Essential Physical Requirements 7

-Attendance Policy .8
+Attendance Policy 8

-Class Cancellation .8
+Class Cancellation 9

-Confidentiality .8
+Confidentiality 9

+Background Check Policy 10

+Liability Policies

-Release from Liability
+Release from Liability 10

-Student Liability 10
+Student Liability 11

-Liability Insurance
+Liability Insurance 11

+Adult Healthcare Laboratory Rules 11

+Student Role Verses Employee Role 11

-Reporting an Incidence at the Facility
+Reporting an Incidents at Clinical Facilities 12

 Dress Code

-Theory
+Theory 12

-Clinical 11
+Clinical 12

-No Smoking Policy

-Basic Information for Students

-PAWS

-Cell Phones

-Address, Telephone and E-mails Changes

-Children

 Professional Requirements and Responsibilities of Students

-Professional Conduct
+Professional Conduct 13

-General Professional Behaviors
+General Professional Behaviors 13

-Clinical Professional Behaviors
+Clinical Professional Behaviors 13

-Classroom Conduct
+Classroom Conduct 14

-Unprofessional Behavior
+Unprofessional Behavior 14

-General Course Requirements

-Student Role Verses Employee Role
+Cell Phone Usage 15

+Student Complaint Policy 15

+Disciplinary Action

+Learning Agreement 16

+Dismissal 16

+Smoking 17

-Substance Abuse Policy
+Substance Abuse Policy 17

+Grading Scale 17

-Procedural Guidelines for State Testing
+Procedural Guidelines for State Testing 17

-Barton Adult Healthcare Education Organization Map 17
+Barton Adult Healthcare Education Organization Map 19

-We are pleased you have elected to receive your Adult Healthcare (AHC) education at Barton Community College.
-We are proud of our programs and hope you take full advantage of the opportunities available.
+I am pleased you have elected to receive your Adult Healthcare (AHC) education at Barton Community College.
+I am proud of our programs and hope you take full advantage of the opportunities available.
 Our programs provide many learning experiences for students in the areas of caring for people in various stages of their lives.

 Barton offers certified nurse aide (CNA), certified medication aide (CMA), CMA Update, Nutrition Aide and CNA in the Hospital Setting courses.
-These programs are designed to prepare you as competent practitioners in the chosen level of adult healthcare as well as to take the applicable certification examination.
+These programs are designed to prepare you as competent practitioners in the chosen level of Adult Healthcare as well as to take the applicable certification examination.

 The purpose of this Student Handbook is to provide you with information you will need regarding guidelines and policies for the adult healthcare programs.
 This handbook does not constitute a contract.
 The policies and guidelines included are subject to constant review and possible change.
 All students are expected to adhere to the policies and procedures.
-If any policy or procedure is not followed, it could lead to your dismissal from the program.
+If any policy or procedure is not followed, it could lead up to and including your dismissal from the program.